ietf-rats-wg/eat/draft-ietf-rats-eat.md

 However, assume the EAT of the previous example is hierarchical and each claim subset for a downstream consumer is created in the form of a nested EAT.
-Then, Transport Layer Security between the receiving and downstream consumers is not strictly required.
+Then the nested EAT is itself cryptographically-verifiable by a downstream consumer.
+Therefore, Transport Layer Security between the receiving and downstream consumers is not strictly required.
 Nevertheless, downstream consumers of a nested EAT should provide a nonce unique to the EAT they are consuming.